 Àkàrà is scrumptious with ogi (corn pudding), milk, and sugar or bread.
 It’s a Nigerian food with so much historical and cultural importance.

 Pepper soup is a popular soup in Nigeria and other West African countries.
 For those who like the night life, this is the perfect Nigerian dish.

 As it is a light, spicy soup, it’s commonly served in local bars and best enjoyed with chilled beverages.

-The soup is made of ingredients like as onions, chilli pepper, habanero pepper, ginger, garlic, tomatoes and other condiments.
+The soup is made of ingredients such as onions, chilli pepper, habanero pepper, ginger, garlic, tomatoes, and other condiments.

 Various nutrients, such as iron, zinc, potassium, vitamins, and a host of others, are contained in this delicacy as a result of its spices.